 The PS-PURUF produces water on demand (1 – 1.5 gallons per minute depending on your incoming water pressure) and no storage tank is required.
 This means no bacteria growth – tanks are notorious for bacteria growth – and significantly less space required.
 Ultrafiltration works smoothly in low pressure conditions.

-We originally published a version of this article in February 2017.
-We’ve changed and updated this article with more information about reverse osmosis, the latest figures of how much water reverse osmosis uses, and the best RO system for 2020.
+A version of this article was posted in February 2020.
+I’ve changed and updated it with more information about reverse osmosis, the latest figures of how much water reverse osmosis uses, and the best RO systems for 2021.

 Latest posts by Whitney (see all)